frida/frida-website/_docs/quickstart.md

      * to be presented to the user.
      * @param {array} args - Function arguments represented as
      * an array of NativePointer objects.
-     * For example use Memory.readUtf8String(args[0]) if the
+     * For example use args[0].readUtf8String() if the first
-     * first argument is a pointer to a C string encoded as
+     * argument is a pointer to a C string encoded as UTF-8.
-     * UTF-8.
      * It is also possible to modify arguments by assigning a
      * NativePointer object to an element of this array.
      * @param {object} state - Object allowing you to keep